The BG Language Creation Guide

 - Do you have a copula?
 If so what is/are the form(s)?
 Think about how you will mark tense if you have no copula.
 How will you negate the copula?
 Translate:

-- the sun is beautiful.
+- The sun is beautiful.

 - The moon was round